Frequently Asked Questions.

 Can I go 'Out of Programme' if I am sponsored by HEE?

 It is possible in some, limited, circumstances for trainees to take the opportunity to go 'Out of Programme' (OOP).
-Before making any commitments, trainees should look at the OOP Guidance document below to familiarise themselves with the impact this would have on their sponsorship.
+Before making any commitments, and as part of the OOP application process, trainees should look at the OOP Guidance document below to familiarise themselves with the impact this would have on their sponsorship.

 Can I train Less Than Full Time (LTFT)?